OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 ## Best practices

-The following are some best practices when using MSAL.js with NAA.
+We recommend the following best practices when using MSAL.js with NAA.

 ### Use silent authentication whenever possible